RheinEnergieStadion: Renovation

 There have been two renovations, from 1972 to 1975 and from 2002 to 2004.

 In 1974, the World Cup was held in West Germany, and Cologne had wanted to be a host city.
 The city's bid was approved and it soon began work on a new stadium that was to replace the now outdated Müngersdorfer Stadion.
 However, the city was unable to raise the money needed for a stadium of the desired size.
 The original plan was for an 80,000-seat arena, which was planned to have cost 23.5 million Deutsche Mark.
 But the total kept growing.
 In the end, if the stadium had been completed, the cost would have amounted to 93.5 million.
 At the time, the city was able to provide only an extra 6 million Deutsche Mark.

 Following the World Cup, Cologne still wanted the stadium completed.
 Hence, on 12 November 1975, a 61,000-seat arena was inaugurated with a match between 1.
 FC Köln and SC Fortuna Köln, 1.
 FC Köln winning 1–0.
 In this configuration the stadium hosted the UEFA Euro 1988.

 With the news of the prospect of bringing the World Cup back to Germany, the city reacted and started renovation of the stadium, which was completed in 2003.
 Unlike previous configurations, there are no track-and-field facilities, allowing spectators to be much closer to the pitch than they might have been in a traditional continental multi-purpose stadium.

 Facilities

 The capacity is about 50,000 people during club matches and 45,965 for international games, when terracing is not allowed.
 The entire field is lit with a floodlight system.
 In the north grandstand there is a museum dedicated to 1.
 FC Köln.

 External dimensions

 2006 FIFA World Cup

 The stadium was one of the venues for the 2006 FIFA World Cup.
 However, due to sponsorship contracts, the arena was called "FIFA World Cup Stadium Cologne" during the World Cup.

 The following games were played at the stadium during the World Cup of 2006:

+UEFA Euro 2024

+The stadium was one of the venues for the UEFA Euro 2024.
+However, due to sponsorship contracts, the arena was called "Cologne Stadium" during the tournament.

+The following games were played at the stadium during the tournament: